Mounted Patrol Unit

 In November of 2023, the City invested in specialized horsemanship training for the Unit’s full-time members and its auxiliary riders, this time with expert clinician Joe Wolter, who traveled to Seattle from Texas to provide the three-day workshop.
 SPF stepped up to provide breakfast and lunch for the duration of the training, after funding shortfalls impacted the available budget.

-The Mounted Patrol Unit looks forward to further training with Joe Wolter in 2024.
+The Mounted Patrol Unit has continued to work with Joe Wolter in 2024.

 Explore more Seattle Police Foundation content: